VISUAL ART NEWS

 c Top left clockwise: Camera techniques of silverware by Franca S.; black & white by Ethan C.; extreme perspective by Harry A.; and shadows by Ava W.

-b Left to right: Camera techniques of reflections by Maddie H.; neon by Mimi F.; hands by Ava W.; and food by Alex H.
+b Left: Camera techniques of reflections by Maddie H.; neon by Mimi F.; hands by Ava W.; and food by Alex H.

 GRAPHIC DESIGN 1